• Skip to main content

 • Everybody Loves Pasta Night! – Creamy Farfalle Pasta with Prosciutto and Peas is one of our family favorite pasta nights.
 I traded notes with my Dad (an incredible cook!) when writing this recipe.
 He has made it and perfected it many times, along with its many variations.
 Perfect comfort food, we like to rotate a pasta night at least once a week!
 Above all, pasta is always kid-friendly, even if they do pick a few veggies out!

-• It’s basic homemade Alfredo sauce, not from a jar! - Heavy cream is the magic ingredient, and I always have it in my fridge.
+• It’s Basic Homemade Alfredo Sauce, not from a jar! - Heavy cream is the magic ingredient, and I always have it in my fridge.
 You don't need to buy jarred Alfredo sauce.
-Alfredo sauce is just reduced cream, flavored with garlic and Parmesan Cheese.
+Alfredo sauce is just reduced cream, flavored with garlic and Parmesan cheese.
 It's a perfect blank canvas to add different veggies and proteins.
-This is my favorite combination, a creamy pepper sauce with prosciutto, garlic and peas.
+This is my favorite combination, a creamy bow tie pasta sauce with prosciutto, garlic and peas.
 However, the possibilities are endless!
+Try this Bacon Mushroom Green Bean Pasta too!

-• It’s fast and easy! – Simple bowtie pasta and peas are one of the quickest and easiest cooking nights of the week!
+• Fast and Easy! – Simple bowtie pasta and peas are one of the quickest and easiest cooking nights of the week!
 On the table in under 30 minutes, so I often save this recipe for the busiest days.
 In the time it takes you to boil the pasta, the sauce is ready!

-• If you love this recipe, be sure to check out my my other weeknight favorites like Easy One-Pot Jambalaya and Tuna Broccoli Pasta Bake!
+• If you Love this Recipe, be sure to check out my my other weeknight favorites like this Prosciutto Spaghetti with Olives and Artichokes, this One Pot Baked Tortellini with Italian Sausage, and Sausage Orecchiette Pasta with Peppers and Spinach!

 Ingredients